Strategy·8 April 2026·8 min

 The future belongs to prepared companies because preparation transforms uncertainty into opportunity.

 The content reflects Applique's perspectives on strategy, capital, entrepreneurship, leadership, AI, transformation and value creation and is intended for informational purposes only.
+Figures shown in charts are illustrative, drawn from Applique's pattern observations across mandates, and not historical performance data.

 Contact